Goals, Objectives, and Competencies of the Psy.D. Program

-Objective 3.1: Develop professionals who will actively identify with and are committed to the profession and positive traditions of Counseling Psychology.
+Objective 3.1: Students will actively identify with the profession and positive traditions of Counseling Psychology.

 Competencies Expected for Objective 3.1:

-1. Students join APA and the Society of Counseling Psychology by their second year in the Program and remain a member for at least 3 years after graduation.
+1. Students join APA and the Society of Counseling Psychology by their second year in the Program.

-2. Students/Alumni read Counseling Psychology journals and publications as well as related articles in other journals/chapters in books.
+2. Students read Counseling Psychology journals and publications as well as related articles in other journals/chapters in books.

-3. Students/Alumni attend and may present at professional meetings and workshops relevant to Counseling Psychologists.
+3. Students attend and may present at professional meetings and workshops relevant to Counseling Psychologists.

 Objective 3.2: Demonstrate a commitment to social justice.